LadyCelastia/HitboxRemaster/docs/index.md

 If anything is missing or broken, [file an issue on github](https://github.com/LadyCelastia/HitboxRemaster/issues)

 > **Disclaimer**: HitboxRemaster is not thoroughly tested in a production environment yet.
-Productiot-stability is not guaranteed, although any issue found will be fixed.
+Production-stability is not guaranteed, although any issue found will be fixed.

 # Installation
 Both Studio and VSCode: